majidbl/persian-cal/README.md

 # persian-cal
-A simple calendar for use in projects that need to work with the solar calendar, such as converting the Gregorian calendar to the solar calendar and vice versa and formatting the date as desired in the CLI programs.
+A simple calendar for use in projects that need to work with the solar calendar, such as converting the Gregorian calendar to the solar calendar and vice versa and formatting the date as desired in the CLI programs and so on .....

 ## Quick Start